Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 # Tutorial Time!

-With any luck, today we will produce **[this map](https://bl.ocks.org/Ryshackleton/52c97ff17236c2accccdadc47b122228/71e8c79a711b532565b97a16c83dc222246568d2)**, which displays the [a GeoJSON feed of daily earthquakes around the world](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
+With any luck, today we will produce **[this map](https://bl.ocks.org/Ryshackleton/52c97ff17236c2accccdadc47b122228/71e8c79a711b532565b97a16c83dc222246568d2)**, which displays [a GeoJSON feed of daily earthquakes around the world](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 We'll do this in steps:

 1. Start with a simple webpage containing the SVG we saw above
 <img src="https://ryshackleton.github.io/d3_maptime/img/threeLittleCircles.svg">